Davidster/ShapeOfLightX/README.md

 ## RpiUdpListener

-Rust program meant to run on a Raspberry Pi that's connected to the LED lights.
+Rust program meant to run on a Raspberry Pi that's connected some WS2812B LED lights.
 It listens to UDP messages on the local Wifi where each message contains the full list of colors to display.
 As soon as such a message is received, the lights are updated with the new values.
 It also includes some other utilities like some simple animations used for the `LedPosHelper` as well as limiting the total brightness of the LEDs so as to limit the power usage if necessary.

 ## LedPosHelper